Table of Contents

 The problem is, many of these funds contain a number of companies in sectors that put people off.
 According to shareprices.com these include areas like mining, oil and gas, tobacco, aerospace and defense.

 The idea behind index trackers like the FTSE 100 or FTSE 250, is that you are tracking the highest performing companies on the stock market.
 If this happens to be oil, gas, tobacco etc, then they will be included.
 Either you accept this, or you need to seek out alternatives.
-Thankfully there are options developing out there.
+Thankfully there are options developing out there, and that’s where ethical investing comes in!

 What’s Out There Now?

 As with picking regular-type investments, you need to keep an eye on fees and pick funds that are as low cost as possible.
-You may find that ethical-type investments carry higher fees than what you have seen.
+You may find that ethical investing carries higher fees than what you have seen.
 This is presumably because demand is growing, but not mainstream yet, plus you’ll have fund-managers who are actively picking what they put into a fund, and this costs money (FYI – yours).

 This is Money, have an interesting article about some funds and bonds that are looking at ethical companies.
 Take a look at their fact sheets and check out the fund ongoing changes.
 They are expensive by comparison of say, the FTSE 250 (0.85-1% per annum vs. 0.09%-0.18% respectively), but you may want to forgo this in exchange of knowing you are investing in socially conscious enterprises – it just depends on your preference and as long as you are making the conscious decision.